Varicose veins are a very common condition in the United States and affect approximately 30-50 percent of adults.

 - Avoid long periods of sitting or standing.
 Make a point of changing your position frequently to encourage blood flow.
 Try to move around at least every 30 minutes.

 - Don't sit with your legs crossed.
 This position can aggravate circulation problems.

-Some are very surprised to learn that hemorrhoids are actually varicose veins located in and around the anus.
-Moreover, this condition is very common in the United States.
+You may be surprised to learn that hemorrhoids are actually varicose veins located in and around the anus.
+This condition is very common in the United States.
 By age 50, about half of adults have had to deal with the itching, bleeding and pain that often signal the presence of hemorrhoids.

 Hemorrhoids, also known as “piles”, are swollen veins in your anus and rectum.
 The causes include straining during a bowel movement or the increased pressure during pregnancy.

 Effective medications and procedures are readily available to treat hemorrhoids.
-Fortunately, in many cases hemorrhoids may require only lifestyle changes.
+Fortunately, most people can get relief from hemorrhoids by changing their lifestyle.

 In advanced stages of venous disease, painful ulcers may form on the skin near varicose veins, particularly near the ankles.
-Increased pressure of blood within the affected veins can cause "water logging" which is a cause of the ulcers.
-Sometimes there is a brownish pigmentation prior to developing the ulcer.
-It is important to see a physician immediately if you suspect you've developed an ulcer
+When venous circulation is compromised, blood can stand still or pool in the veins (venous stasis) which increases pressure within affected veins, causing skin breakage and venous ulcers to form.
+It is important to see a physician immediately if you suspect you've developed an ulcer.

 Sudden Swelling of the Leg

 If you have considerable swelling in the leg (caused by the enlarging of veins deep within the legs) you must see a doctor immediately.
-Any sudden leg swelling requires urgent medical attention because it could indicate thrombophlebitis, a condition where a blood clot block your vein, leading to inflammation and other potentially serious problems.
+Sudden leg swelling requires urgent medical attention because it could indicate thrombophlebitis, a condition where a blood clot block your vein, leading to inflammation and other potentially serious problems.

 Always Be a Cautious Consumer